© Rey Allgayer

 “No more than she is now.”
 After a few more moments, he nodded, his expression grave and sad.
 Drinking my liqueur faster than was good for me, I asked, “What was Seb hoping to hear?”

-“I think he was hoping that different rumours trickle down this end of the river, and you might have heard something that could help us.”
+Heaving a sigh, he answered, “I think he was hoping that different rumours trickle down this end of the river, and you might have heard something that could help us.”
 He set down his mug on the little table between us and leaned forward.
-“We’ve started hearing whispers about someone stealing Braxas’ prey.
-His puppets will track a Descendent down but before they can make the grab, someone has slipped in and gotten there first.”
+“We’ve started hearing whispers about another player.
+Someone has been stealing Braxas’ prey.
+His puppets hunt down a Descendent, but before they can make the grab, this secret faction slips in and the Descendent vanishes into the night.”

 “No idea,” he replied.